 – See in an authentic setting how subjects, objects, predicators, adverbials and complements are used

-In this second and final lesson on phrase functions, we look specifically at how each function (subject, object, predicator, adverbial and complement) is used in academic contexts.
+In this second and final chapter on phrase functions, we look specifically at how each function (subject, object, predicator, adverbial and complement) is used in academic contexts.
 To demonstrate the frequency of these five functions in academic writing, we’ve included the first three paragraphs from our example Cameroon Pidgin English essay below.
 In each of these paragraphs, the phrase functions are labelled in [square brackets] and the clause boundaries are marked using //double slashes//.
 When reading, notice how common the subject-complement structure is in EAP, how frequently adverbials are employed, and how many sentences are composed of multiple clauses.

 // Pidgin and creole languages such as Cameroon Pidgin English or Tok Pisin in Papua New Guinea [subject] have been [predicator] the focus of much linguistic research [complement] since the 1970s [adverbial] //. // Such attention [subject] has been given [predicator] to these languages [object] // as [adverbial] they [subject] are believed to offer [predicator] ‘significant insights [object] into the nature and evolution of human language’ [adverbial] (Plag, 1993, p.
 01) due to the exceptional circumstances of their genesis [adverbial] //. // Pidgins and creoles [subject] are [predicator] ‘contact languages [complement] // that [subject] fuse [predicator] the features [object] of both substrate and superstrate’ [adverbial] (Sala, 2012, p.
 192) // meaning [predicate] that [adverbial] they [subject] are [predicator] unique languages [complement] // whose lexis and grammar [subject] was heavily influenced [predicator] by other existing dialects [adverbial] during their period of formation [adverbial] //.